VCTLabs/vct-edgerouter-bsp-platform/README.rst

   $ PATH=${PATH}:~/bin
   $ mkdir beagleboard-bsp
   $ cd beagleboard-bsp
-  $ repo init -u https://github.com/VCTLabs/vct-beagleboard-bsp-platform -b fido
+  $ repo init -u https://github.com/VCTLabs/vct-beagleboard-bsp-platform -b poky-fido
   $ repo sync

 At the end of the commands you have every metadata you need to start work with.
+The branch yopu select above will checkout the corresponding branch HEAD commits on the configured branch for each repository.

+See the default.xml file for repo and branch details.

 To start a simple image build::

-  $ cd bsp/poky
+  $ cd poky
   $ source ./oe-init-build-env build-dir  # you choose name of build-dir
   $ ${EDITOR} conf/local.conf             # set MACHINE to beaglebone
   $ bitbake core-image-minimal